barbaramootian/personal_gallery/README.md

 # Author
 Barbara Reson Mootian
 ## Description
-the application is about personal galery that display photo ,taken in different location and category.
+The application is about personal gallery that display photo ,taken in different location and category.

 ## User Stories
 * User can see view different photo that interest him.